SUMMER SAVINGS

 4. Reconcile accounts receivable

-Accounts receivable is the amount your customers owe you after purchasing your goods or services on credit.
-It’s a running list of unpaid invoices and clients that still owe money for work already completed.
-If your list is longer than you’d like, you’re not alone.
-US business owners averaged around $32,000 in unpaid invoices, according to QuickBooks 2023 Small Business Insights
+Accounts receivable is the money customers owe you after purchasing goods or services on credit.
+If your unpaid invoice list is longer than desired, you’re not alone.
+US business owners averaged around $27,000 in unpaid invoices, according to the QuickBooks Small Business Insights report.

 5. Double-check payroll and benefits